 There is no sign out front announcing the hotel.
 Just a discreet street number, 64, marks the address.
 Once visitors pass through the front gate, the grandeur of the two-story home becomes more clear.
 The palazzo wraps around an interior courtyard and opens onto an adjacent garden, which is manicured in that lush, shaggy-chic style typically associated with Italy’s finest rural villas.

 The hotel operates two utterly unpretentious restaurants, one of which is reserved strictly for overnight guests.
 The public restaurant, the very casual and quaint Cinecitta Bar, is hands-down the best pizza parlor, and probably the nicest cocktail bar, in all of Bernalda.
 Remember, it’s a tiny town.
 The private restaurant, the Kitchen, is precisely that, a petite kitchen with a rustic family-style table adjacent to the wood-burning oven where hotel guests can mingle with the chef and staff as they work.
-This the only kitchen in the hotel.
-This is where all food is prepared for the Kitchen, Cinecitta and even room service.
-Guests who prefer more privacy or romance can dine just outside the kitchen at small tables scattered around the interior courtyard.
+It’s like being in one of the kitchens from Downton Abbey, except with an Italian twist.
+The pizzas from the Kitchen are the same as the ones from Cinecitta.
+Guests who prefer more privacy or romance can dine just outside the Kitchen at small tables scattered around the interior courtyard.
 There is also a small, fully-stocked bar on the second floor, just outside the Francis suite.
 Guests are encouraged to pick up the phone in the bar and call the kitchen; a butler will scurry upstairs to mix a drink, brew an espresso or bring whatever kind of snack might be desired.

 The sparsely populated province of Matera (in the state of Basilicata) borders the Ionian sea to the south, a coastline that’s home to some of Italy’s most deserted and pristine white-sand beaches, a 20-minute drive from the hotel.
 Much of the countryside around Bernalda is dedicated to growing Aglianico grapes, used to make earthy regional wines of the same name.
 There’s not much to do in Bernalda except bike around the village or explore a handful of excellent little restaurants.
-Tourism here is still very much in its infancy here, so go now while that’s still the case because the word is trickling out.
-And it won’t remain unspoiled like this forever.
+Tourism here is still very much in its infancy.
+But it won’t remain unspoiled like this forever.